South African Institute of Chartered Accountants

-The South African Institute of Chartered Accountants (SAICA), South Africa’s pre-eminent body for accountants.
-The institute provides a wide range of support services to more than 48,000 members and associates who are chartered accountants (CAs(SA)), as well as associate general accountants (AGAs(SA)) and accounting technicians (ATs(SA)).
+The South African Institute of Chartered Accountants (SAICA) is South Africa’s pre-eminent body for accountants and one of the leading institutes globally.
+As a Non-Profit Organisation led by CEO Patricia Stock, it provides support services to over 63,297 members and associates.
+The institute oversees three primary professional designations: Chartered Accountant [CA(SA)], Associate General Accountant [AGA(SA)], and Accounting Technician [AT(SA)].